defano/jmonet/README.md

 currentTool.deactivate();             // ... but currentTool is still active.
 ```

-Note that you cannot programmatically create a selection from an abstract shape, thus, when transferring selection from a tool providing a non-rectangular selection boundary the new selection will be expanded to a rectangle bounding the original selection.
+When morphing a Lasso selection to a transform tool, the selection bounds will become rectangular, but only the pixels originally encircled by the Lasso will be affected by the transform.

 #### Can I create my own tools?